pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 # Where Do I Get It?

-You're soaking in it. @@(fa-icon "r" "smile-beam")@@ @@(button "#download-fronkensteen" "Get it now!")@@
+You're soaking in it.
+This page itself is a running Fronkensteen app. @@(fa-icon "r" "smile-beam")@@ @@(button "#download-fronkensteen" "Get it now!")@@

-Just click the button and save the resulting HTML file on your hard drive, then open it in your favorite browser.
+Clicking the button will generate a full Fronkensteen workspace from the actual system you're looking at, including any changes you might've made to the code, and save it.

 This is a live Scheme environment.
 You can test it out by entering some Scheme code in the text box below and clicking the Eval button.